madelk/EmuVR/troubleshooting_known-issues.md

    * If that doesn't resolve the issue, make sure to follow step 6 [here](installation.md).
 * "Jeepers this game is running fast!"
    * Try hitting spacebar.
 That's the default hotkey for fast-forward (toggle).
+* (In general) "My Game won't start, and I've tried all the other steps"
+   * Make sure you can run the game directly from EmuVR\Retroarch\retroarch.exe .
+If it doesn't run in Retroarch, it's not going to run in EmuVR.
+There are several causes of these kinds of issues, like missing or misnamed BIOS files.
+The Retroarch documentation and help community will almost certainly be a better (or fast) resource than the EmuVR help channels (since they already have practice supporting Retroarch).

 # Known issues